guntherb7/reinbuilt/app/public/wp-content/plugins/wordpress-seo/readme.txt

 * Improves PHP 8.2 compatibility.
 * Sets the minimum supported WordPress version to 6.3.
 * Removes the `WEBPAGE_HASH` constant that had been deprecated in Yoast SEO 19.3 (July 2022).

-= 21.8.1 =

-Release date: 2024-01-19

-#### Bugfixes

-* Fixes a bug where our block editor integration would no longer work together with Gutenberg 17.4.1.
-* Fixes a bug where our block editor integration would no longer work together with Gutenberg 17.5.

-= 21.8 =

-Release date: 2024-01-09

-We've just released Yoast SEO 21.8.
-In this release, we've focused on general enhancements and fixes to improve how your WordPress SEO plugin functions.
-Find out more about what's new in Yoast SEO 21.8 in [our release post](https://yoa.st/release-9-1-24)!

-#### Enhancements

-* Aligns the styling of the replacement variables in the post editor with the styling in the settings.
-* Improves the centering of the eye icon in the highlighting button across editors.

-#### Bugfixes

-* Fixes a bug where highlighting for the _keyphrase density_ assessment would not work when using the latest version of Gutenberg (17.3.0).

-#### Other

-* Adds a JavaScript action (`yoast.analysis.applyMarks`) that allow users to implement the highlighting functionality in other editors.
-* Adds a notification in the sidebar to leave a quick review.
-* Removes a set of Elementor widgets from the content analysis to make the analysis results more accurate.
-* Re-orders menu items in block editor metabox and sidebar, classic editor metabox and Elementor editor sidebar to be consistent with Yoast SEO Premium.

 = Earlier versions =
 For the changelog of earlier versions, please refer to [the changelog on yoast.com](https://yoa.st/yoast-seo-changelog).